LANIXX-HH/runfromyaml/README.md

   - level: info
 ~~~

+  * `level` - the following levels are possible: info, warn, debug, error, trace, fatal, panic
-* output - here you define how the output of the commands to be executed should happen: directly into the standard output or into a log file. without this option no output will be produced. possible values:
+  * `output` - define how the output should happen
+    * NIL (nothing was set. missing output option) - it nothing is defined, no output will be created :)
-  * stdout - direct output into current shell session in stdout
+    * `stdout` - should be default output
-  * file - JSON Output of all to temporary logfile. the logging file will be printed by selecting this option.
+    * `file` - all the output will be redirected to json logfile (implemented with logrus module) in the current temp directory. by start of this program the logging json file will be shown.

-* level - logging level: info, warn, error, debug, trace, fatal, panic
+    * `rest` - this payload should be delivered only via http post request as YAML. by default, if the programm is running in rest api mode, output will be overwritten to `rest`

 ### Environment Variables